DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 space, seldom revealing identifying markers.
 The interaction with the audience almost never involves personal details or depth, and often remains at the level of seduction-oriented small talk, or trivial coquetry.
-Any details revealing hints of identity (such as a performer’s location, her “job” etc.) appear blatantly fake - oftentimes such details echo very common clichés of the Turkish erotic imagination: if she is a bored housewife or secretary, she is always from lzmir, which is an Aegean town famous in the rest of the country for its good-looking
+Any details revealing hints of identity (such as a performer's location, her 'job' etc.) appear blatantly fake - oftentimes such details echo very common clichés of the Turkish erotic imagination: if she is a bored housewife or secretary, she is always from lzmir, which is an Aegean town famous in the rest of the country for its good-looking